 • A completed Eligibility Checklist,

-• A letter of interest.
-Please indicate if your preference for either role in your letter of interest.
+• A resume and a letter of interest indicating your preference for either role.

 • Three references

-A telephone interview for selected candidates will be held with the College's Executive Committee on November 23, 2020.
+A telephone interview for selected candidates will be held with the College's Executive Committee.
 Candidates will be asked questions relating to how they meet the required competencies above.

-The Executive Committee will make recommendations regarding appointments to the Board at its meeting on December 7 - 8.
+The Executive Committee will make recommendations regarding appointments to the Board at the December Board meeting.